thatfiredev/from-sql-to-firebase/database/java-android/README.md

     }
 }
 ```
-So now we only need a single query:
+So now you only need a single query:
 ```java
 participantsRef.child("java").addValueEventListener(new ValueEventListener() {
     @Override